 If the provider suspects an underlying disorder, further tests will be done.

-No treatment is needed when Mongolian spots are normal birthmarks.
+No treatment is needed when dermal melanocytosis is a normal birthmark.
 If treatment is needed, lasers may be used.

 Spots may be a sign of an underlying disorder.
 If so, treatment for that problem will likely be recommended.
 Your provider can tell you more.

 Spots that are normal birthmarks often fade in a few years.
 They are almost always gone by the teen years.

 When to Contact a Medical Professional